Wolfieeewolf/OpenRGB2MQTT/README.md

 ## Installation

 1. Download the plugin file (OpenRGB2MQTT.dll for Windows, libOpenRGB2MQTT.so for Linux)
-2. Copy Qt5Mqtt.dll and Qt5Network.dll to you OpenRGB folder.
+2. Copy Qt5Mqtt.dll and Qt5Network.dll to your OpenRGB folder.
 Place in folder with the OpenRGB.exe
 3. Place it in your OpenRGB plugins folder
 4. Run OpenRGB
 5. Configure your MQTT broker settings in the plugin interface